muratk5n/thirdwave/en/README.md

 ---

 Customer churn analysis has these type of problems..
-Tough to pin down what churn is. wo month non-actifity considered churn?
+Tough to pin down what churn is.
+Two months of non-activity considered churn?
 Maybe the guy will be back after 65th day..?
 Maybe he was on vacation.
 Survival Analysis, a related field.
 One approach I saw formulates the reverse, try to predict how long 'not churn' will last.
 Then can ask the model for a probability of certain 'not churn' period ahead, apply cutoff, threshold on that.

 ---